Am I the only one who feels a deep sadness and dread of autumn to start?

 Till I hear my young niece gets to be a mom,

-Or my sister-in-law moans that her son is away for a week and the house is so quiet,
+Or my sister-in-law moans that her son is away for a week and the house

 Or yet another friend has become a grandmother,